srussvoll/byggern/README.md

 Created by Sondre Wangenstein Baugstø, Johan Lofstad and Sondre Vincent Russvoll.

+## Design philosophy

+We wanted to modularize our project as much as possible.
+In doing this, we made the device drivers more general, and thus easily extendable and reusable for other projects.
+We kept this philosophy in the back of our minds throughout the entire project.

 ## File structure

 The library is shared between the two nodes, and can be found in the lib folder.
 Every class has its own folder, with its own .h and .cpp file.